bismuthfoundation/Bismuth-FAQ/Hypernodes/HN_PreRelease_0-0-95.md

 ### ALLOW_QUERIES_FROM

 Default is 127.0.0.1 and two dev operated nodes.
-Some queries can take a significant CPU and DB resources.
+Some queries can use significant CPU and DB resources.
 To avoid DoS type attacks, they are limited to a whitelist of source ips.

 No need to change that unless you need to query (hn_client.py, hypernodes command) a specific HN of yours from a specific place.
 Only useful if you know what this means.